 Rosenberg, Erik Rosenberg, and Mariya Bauer, and his three

 He was born September 11, 1932, in San Diego,

 California.
-Dr. Rosenberg’s extensive and varied career began as a
+Dr. Rosenberg’s accomplished and diverse career began as a

 dentist, which led him to the field of psychology.
-As both a
+In his roles as both a

 psychotherapist and lecturer he was recognized as a pioneer for his